austinwillis/context-reducers/README.md

-# React Context Flux State
+# React Context Reducers

-This library wraps the React context API to provide a flux like state magement system.
+This library wraps the React context API to provide global state management.
+It adapts the idea of reducers from the flux architecture but forgoes the use of actions.
+Here the actions are the reducers and a dispatch function is provided through React context that allows state changes to be made.

 ## Install

 Add the library with yarn
 ```
-yarn add context-flux-state
+yarn add context-reducers
 ```

 Or install with npm
 ```
-npm i -D context-flux-state
+npm i -D context-reducers
 ```

 ## Create Store

-To use context-flux-state, you will need to first create a store.
-This is done by providing an inital state to the `createFluxContext` function.
+To use `context-reducers`, you will need to first create a store.
+This is done by providing an inital state to the `createDispatchContext` function.

 ```
-import createFluxContext from './fluxLib'
+import createDispatchContext from 'context-reducers'

 const initialState = {
     open: false,